juniperlynx/Uno-Computer/README.md

   - 500 Hz clock frequency
   - 1 clock cycle per instruction

 The computer does not use a jump instruction.
-Instead of jumping, the machine continouosly loops through the instruction memory, disabling and re-enabling output in different parts of the program.
+Instead of jumping, the machine continuously loops through the instruction memory, disabling and re-enabling output in different parts of the program.

 You'll also notice that the spec list does not contain any data memory.
 However, it is possible to map a bit of memory to an I/O port by jumpering the input and output pins together.